CAIDA/bgpstream-tma-phdschool/exercise-5-path-sanitization/README.md

 [IANA.SpecialAS](https://www.iana.org/assignments/iana-as-numbers-special-registry/iana-as-numbers-special-registry.xhtml)
 as a reference, identify those hops that are "special-use" ASNs.

-1. For each of the classes of "unusual" hops that you have identified
+1. For each of the classes of "unusual" hops that you have identified:
   - AS Prepending
   - AS sets
   - Confederation sets
   - Confederation sequences
   - Special-use ASNs

 Count the number of paths that each type occurs in (a single path may have multiple phenomena), and output a table to `stdout`.